“I highly recommend this place — everyone is really nice and they make sure you feel comfortable.”

 What Flip Flops Do to Your Feet

 The fundamental issue with flip flops is that they offer no structural support.
 There's no arch support, no heel cup, no stability, and no shock absorption.
+If you already have arch pain, custom orthotics can provide the correction flip-flops lack.
 Your foot lands on a flat surface with every step, and your toes have to grip to keep the shoe on — which isn't something your toes are designed to do for hours at a time.

 Here's what that translates to mechanically: